 Turn Those Resolutions into Goals

-Before I even knew I had mesothelioma, I would come up with different slogans and think of things that I needed to do to create the “new me,” such as losing weight, eating healthier, exercising more – you get my drift, right?
+Before I even knew I had mesothelioma, I would come up with different slogans and think of things that I needed to do to create the “new me,” such as loosing weight, eating healthier, exercising more – you get my drift, right?

 Being a mesothelioma survivor has made me change the way I look at New Year’s resolutions.
 Each year around December I look back at how far I’ve come, look toward the future and set my goals accordingly.

 I am also not as hard on myself because I’ve come such a long way.

 Fourteen years ago I was diagnosed with peritoneal mesothelioma just after giving birth, and the same year I had major surgery.
 I’m grateful to be alive.